The challenge is boosted by the support of an illustrious group of WA writers and illustrators.

 Dianne writes across genres and spent 5 years studying anthropomorphism.
 She especially loves historical fiction and animal stories.

-Nature also inspires her and story ideas bubble up when Dianne is snorkeling, swimming, beach walking or bushwalking.
-She’s very excited about cheering on this year’s challenge particpants.
+Nature also inspires her and story ideas bubble up when Dianne is snorkelling, swimming, beach walking or bushwalking.
+She’s very excited about cheering on this year’s challenge participants.

 Holden Sheppard